vExcess/vexcess-academy/README.md

+# NOTE
+This repo has been moved to [https://github.com/vexcess-academy/vxsacademy](https://github.com/vexcess-academy/vxsacademy)

 # VExcess Academy
 An open source website where anyone can learn computer science for free and share programs in various languages with the community.